What if "Stop crying" turned into "I'm listening" for an entire generation?

 This question inspired the creation of our The Time-In ToolKit, a step-by-step guide for nurturing social and emotional skills in children through mindfulness, child-led play, and positive discipline.

-The Time-In ToolKit gives you everything you need to create a calming space for children ages 2.5 or 3 to 9+ for use in homes, classrooms, daycare centers, therapy settings and more.
+The Time-In ToolKit gives you everything you need to create a calming space for children ages 3 to 9+ for use in homes, classrooms, daycare centers, therapy settings and more.

-The approach and play-based activities in the ToolKit adapt easily to diverse settings and neurological abilities.
+One kit is all you'll need per home or classroom and the many play-based activities in the ToolKit easily adapt to diverse settings and neurological abilities.

 - PeaceMakers Mindfulness Card Game: 42 cards plus instructions

 - Meet the PeaceMakers Poster (works with the stickers): 20" x 30”